ResetNetwork - Reset the dynamic state of the network.Synopsis:

 yet become effective, and all events pending delivery.
 Technically, this

-is achieve by calling init_state() on all nodes and forcing a call to
+is achieved by calling init_state() on all nodes and forcing a call to

 init_buffers() upon the next call to Simulate.
 Node parameters, such as